bhalevy/scylla/docs/cql/dml.rst

   Scylla ensures that query timestamps created by the same coordinator node are unique (even across different shards on the same node).
 However, timestamps assigned at different nodes are not guaranteed to be globally unique.
   Note that with a steadily high write rate, timestamp collision is not unlikely.
-If it happens, e.g. two INSERTS have the same timestamp, conflicting cell values are compared and the cells with the lexicographically bigger value prevail.
+If it happens, e.g. two INSERTS have the same timestamp, a tie-breaking algorithm determines which if the inserts prevails (see :ref:`update ordering <update-ordering>` for more information):
 - ``TTL``: specifies an optional Time To Live (in seconds) for the inserted values.
 If set, the inserted values are automatically removed from the database after the specified time.
 Note that the TTL concerns the inserted values, not the columns themselves.
 This means that any subsequent update of the column will also reset the TTL (to whatever TTL